geozeke/parser201/README.md

 ### Exception Handling

-If a line from an Apache log file cannot be parsed by the class initializer (is corrupted for some reason) the initializer returns an object with all the properties set to `None`.
+If a line from an Apache access log file cannot be parsed by the class initializer (is corrupted for some reason) the initializer returns an object with all the properties set to `None`.

 ```
   ipaddress: None